openfin/openfin-examples-windowing/app-region-drag-mouse-events/README.md

-# OpenFin example: draggable elements
+# OpenFin example: Draggable Elements & Mouse Events
-The purpose of this demonstration is to show how mouse Events are captured by draggable areas and possibly strategies for tackling the issue - particularly mouseLeave.
+The purpose of this demonstration is to show to create draggable areas by setting the CSS property of '-webkit-app-region: drag;'.

-'-webkit-app-region: drag' will prevent standard mouseEvents (see [https://developer.chrome.com/apps/app_window](https://developer.chrome.com/apps/app_window) ).
-A DOM element nested inside a DOM element where the outer DOM element's  css set to '-webkit-app-region: drag' will no longer receive mouse Events.
-Nesting the inner DOM element inside a further DOM element set to '-webkit-app-region: no-drag' and creating a buffer via padding will allow the innermost Dom element to once again receive mouseEvents, including 'mouseout/mouseleave'.

--

 This is a vanilla JavaScript app free from frameworks and build systems, though you may add them as you see fit.